 You can read what they had to say about it here.

-Visit my HGTV page to see all the posts I’ve written about various shows, including “Fixer Upper:”
+Visit my HGTV page to get the scoop on more shows, including “Fixer Upper.”